MKB-1/Circuit-Analyzer/README.md

 R -> Resistor
 I -> Current Source
 V -> Voltage Source
-G -> Ground (Only 1 ground must exist and it must be adjacent to a voltage source) . -> Wire (used to connect other components)
+G -> Ground (Exactly 1 ground must exist.
+The node which contains G is a reference node and will have a node voltage of 0.)
+. -> Wire (used to connect other components)

 The direction of the voltage and current source cannot be changed, but they can have negative values (which is essentially the same as reversing their direction).